Senate Votes To Confirm Neomi Rao As Brett Kavanaugh Replacement

 Despite the controversy surrounding her, on Wednesday the senate voted to confirm her to the D.C.
 Circuit Court of Appeals, according to CNN.

-The vote was completely split between Republicans and Democrats, with every single Republican voting for her confirmation, and every single Democrat in the senate voting against her confirmation.
+The vote was completely split between Republicans and Democrats, with every single Republican voting for her confirmation, and every single Democrat in the Senate voting against her confirmation.
 This should come as no surprise given how closely Rao has been working with the Trump administration “overseeing regulatory rollbacks” for the president, in her role at the Office of Information and Regulatory Affairs.

 In February, after being grilled by members of the Senate on both sides about her writings, she issued a formal apology.